-Section 8.M.3: Occurrence/Claims: Subject to reasonable commercial availability, coverage shall be on a claims made basis, the School shall maintain, without interruption, the Errors and Omissions Insurance until four (4) years after termination or non-renewal of this Contract.
+Section 8.M.3: Occurrence/Claims: Subject to reasonable commercial availability, coverage shall be on a claims-made basis, the School shall maintain, without interruption, the Errors and Omissions Insurance until four (4) years after termination or non-renewal of this Contract.

 Section 8.N: Employees Dishonesty/Crime Insurance or Fidelity Bond: The School shall purchase Employees Dishonesty /Crime Insurance for all governing board members and employees including Faithful Performance coverage for the School's administrators/principal and governing board with an insurance carrier authorized to do business in the State of Florida and shall be in the amount of no less than One Million Dollars (\$1,000,000) per occurrence/claim.
-In lieu of Employee Dishonesty /Crime Insurance, Sponsor is willing to accept Fidelity Bond coverage of equal coverage amount.
+In lieu of Employee Dishonesty /Crime Insurance, SPONSOR is willing to accept Fidelity Bond coverage of equal coverage amount.

 Section 8.O: Property Insurance: The School agrees to obtain and maintain hazard insurance coverage for its own buildings and contents and agrees to provide proof of such insurance and its renewals to the Sponsor.
 The School agrees to insure any real property that it owns or leases at replacement cost coverage based on current total insured values.
 School's property insurance must include Hurricane and Windstorm coverage for real property.
 The deductible shall not be greater than five percent (5%) of the Total Insured Value (TIV).
-The School is governed by the City and the City and the School hereby notify the Sponsor's Risk Management Department that they elect to accept program deductibles/Self-Insured Retentions (SIR's) and that the municipality will be responsible for any loss payments within the deductible/SIR.
-In the event that the City and the School change such election, it shall so notify the Sponsor in writing.
+If the School is governed by a municipality, the Sponsor's Risk Management Department can elect to accept program deductibles/Self-Insured Retentions as long as the Sponsor receives prior written notice from the municipality that the municipality will be responsible for any loss payments within the deductible/SIR.